I recommend that you download 0.4.6a 2016-12-24 as a good version to use (many other versions have bugs!).

 3. Click on the Install grub4dos button - answer 'Yes' to use the MBR option and hit Enter when prompted to copy the grldr file over - or use PBR option if you prefer. ('No User Prompts' must be unticked to get this option').

 Tip: Some systems give a 'flashing cursor' when they boot from grub4dos installed to the MBR.
 If you want your USB drive to boot from a wide variety of different systems, install grub4dos twice - once to the MBR and again to the PBR ('No User Prompts' must be unticked to get this option')!
+For very old systems, you may need to format the USB drive using FlashBoot.

 4. Now follow Tutorial #20 on how to add MemTest86+ to the USB drive you have just prepared (Memtest86+ is a good one to start with because it is quick to boot and ideal for testing the grub4dos menu with - or if you prefer, try Tutorial #37 to make a FreeDOS USB bootable pen drive).